nornir/nornir.github.io/source/usage/cmp.rst

 Volumes can contain images from different sources.
 Each section cut should be assigned a distinct number in order regardless of the eventual capture platform.
 Among other benefits this practice allows Z depth calculations to be correct as the volume is constructed.

+Importing Light Microscopy data is identical to importing TEM data.
+Find the Nornir import operation for the data format you have captured in and import the data into the volume.
+Ensure the channel specified in the filename is distinct from the channel used for TEM data.

 We create volume-specific scripts for importing LM data into an existing TEM volume.
 The key change is the use of the channels parameter to prevent operation on the wrong image channels.
 For example to prevent our LM operations from affecting our darkfield or TEM data we apply the channel and regular expression:

 .. code-block:: none